 The varnish finish applied to an Element7 Benchmark floor is an environmentally friendly water-based varnish, cured and abraded between each of its 8-coat application.
 This varnish has inbuilt elasticity and therefore does not crack.

 The majority of our floors are specified with this finish as it is incredibly durable, easy to clean and requires the least maintenance.
 Cleaning is easy, use a damp cloth to spot clean, or a pH neutral wood floor soap solution and flat mop to damp clean the whole floor.
-If the floor is subject to heavy commercial traffic, a top-up revival solution can be applied every 8 to 10 years, though in normal residential environments this is not necessary.
-This world-class 8-coat finish is exclusive to Element7, it lasts for decades, without the need for refinishing.
+This world-class 8-coat finish is exclusive to Element7, it lasts for a lifetime, without the need for refinishing.

 An Element7 Coloured Floor